BardOfCodes/geolipi/README.md

 ![banner](assets/banner_3.png)

-Language for modelling 3D shapes.
+GeoLIPI is a Language for modelling 2D/3D geometric objects.
 This is to be treated as a meta-language, from which visual programming languages can be derived.
 Some of the languages/visual programs that can be executed in this framework are:

-1) CSG 3D Variants
+1. CSG 3D Variants
-2) GeoCode
+2. GeoCode
-3) SVG 2D
+3. SVG 2D

 and many more.
 Check out `languages.md` for more details.
+The banner image shows ome of the highlights:

+1. (top-left) Execute and render 3D Geometric expressions in Blender.
+2. (top-right) Different 2D and 3D types of data that can be generated with GeoLIPI.
+3. (mid-left) Batched Execution of expressions - speedy data generation.
+4. (lower) Parameter Optimization for a 3D target shape.
+5. (bottom) Parameter Optimization for 2D shapes.

 ## Important: Research Code - Use at your own risk